LittleMorph/copyright-updater.nvim/README.md

     enabled = true,
     -- Print status when enabling, disabling, or toggling the plugin silent = false,
-    -- To disable a key mapping, either assign it an empty value or nil -- Advanced style allows multiple ranges separated by comma -- Simple (non-advanced) style only use a single range style = {
+    -- Advanced style allows multiple ranges separated by comma -- Simple (non-advanced) style only use a single range style = {
+        -- Advanced style allows multiple ranges separated by comma -- Simple style use only a single range kind = 'advanced',
-        advanced = true,
+        simple = {
-        force = false,   -- Allow reducing advanced style to simple style },
+            force = false, -- Allow reducing advanced style to simple style }
+    },
-    mappings = {
+    -- To disable a key mapping, either assign it an empty value or nil mappings = {
         toggle = '<leader>C',  -- Toggle the plugin on/off
         enable = nil,  -- Enable the plugin globally disable = nil, -- Disable the plugin globally update = nil   -- Force update current buffer },
+    limiters = {
+        files = {
-    -- Change filetypes list to a whitelist (as opposed to a blacklist) whitelist = false,
+            -- Change the types list from a blacklist to a whitelist type_whitelist = false,
-    -- List of file types to blacklist (or whitelist if whitelist=true) filetypes = {}
+            -- List of file types to blacklist (or whitelist) types = {}
+        }
+    }
 }
 ```